 Your representative must “act in the best interest of the appointer consistent with the purpose expressed in the appointment”.
 This means that if you wish your agent to exercise substituted judgment, you should indicate that in the document appointing him or her.
 Otherwise, your representative must act in your best interests.

 7. Is there any rule that says that I can only make advanced instructions, only appoint an agent, or that I must do both?

 Yes.
-As explained above, you may appoint an agent without writing instruction;, both appoint an agent and write instructions; but not write instructions without appointing an agent.
+As explained above, you may appoint an agent without writing instruction or both appoint an agent and write instructions, but not write instructions without appointing an agent.

 8. Before following my PAD, would my mental health care providers need a court to determine I am not competent to make a certain decision?

 No. All that is required is that your attending physician considers that you are incapable of making a decision regarding proposed health care, including mental health care.

 9. Does the statute say anything about when my mental health providers may decline to follow my PAD?

 Yes.
 The statute states that your PAD may not be followed if your attending physician considers that different treatment is required in your best interests.
 Again, your instructions will also not apply if you are subject to Indiana’s involuntary treatment laws.

 10. How long does my PAD remain valid?

 The statute does not state how long your instructions and agent appointment remain valid.
 It can therefore be assumed that they remain valid until revoked.
 The statute does not say what is required to revoke your instructions; in order to revoke your agent’s appointment, however, you must remain competent to consent to health care.
 It is likely that the same would apply to any instructions you have written.